csev/sakai-scripts/README.md

 db.sh
 -----
-Drop the database if it is there and re-create an empty database.
+Check to see if a database is there and create it if necessary.

 na.sh
 -----